vvaizh/widgets-sdk/samples/widget-html/readme.md

 Description
 ---------------------
-External HTML css and JS using widget.
+External HTML css and JS using widget with miniMessage feature.

 Purpose
 ---------------------
 Show including external resources into widget
+Show miniMessage feature usage

 Behavior
 ---------------------
-Shows content included into external resources (welcome.html,welcome.js,welcome.css)
+Loads content included into external resources (welcome.html,welcome.js,welcome.css) Uses miniMessage feature to display text

 Usage
 ---------------------
 1. Provide widget URL as argument to widget rendering system in browser
-2. External content should be displayed
+2. Messages should be displayed

 Path to widget
 ---------------------